What are the Books of the Bible?

 - Book of Genesis – written by Moses.
 Genesis means origin or beginning.

-- Book of Exodus – Written by Moses, Exodus tells the story of the departure of the Israelite nation out of Egypt.
+- Book of Exodus – Written by Moses, Exodus tells the story of the departure of the Israelite nation from Egypt.

 - Book of Leviticus – In the Book of Leviticus, God explains to the Israelites and their priests the process of making offerings in the Tabernacle.
 Also, he explains how they should behave when camping near the holy tent sanctuary.

-- Numbers – Numbers tells the story of how the Israelites wandered for almost 40 years in the desert after disobeying God.
+- Numbers – Numbers tells how the Israelites wandered for almost 40 years in the desert after disobeying God.

 - Deuteronomy – Deuteronomy contains the last known words of Moses, which were said to be spoken during the last days of his life.